Staff Extranet >

 The staff at EIS are trained professionals and experts in assessing, treating and supporting young people in the early stages of a psychotic illness.

-EIS assess young people and can offer support for up to 3 years.
+EIS assesses young people and can offer support for up to three years.
 This may include social, psychological and emotional support, as well as medical input.

 WiFi: No